TIMELINE-Major peacetime ship disasters since the Titanic

 June 21, 2008 - PHILIPPINES - The Philippine passenger and

 Feb.
-2 - The MV Rabaul Queen ferry sank 9 miles off
+2 - The MV Rabaul Queen ferry went down some 9 miles